Ma-Yier/RatGene/README.md

 ## Introduction

 A ratio-based generalized approach that is capable of fulfilling a variety of modification criteria at both the gene and reaction levels.
 Additionally, RatGene also delivers the results with reduced-size strategies for the deletion or addition on both gene levels.
+You can also find the Python version [here](https://github.com/Ma-Yier/RatGenePy/tree/main).

 Cite our paper: